I think my dog has Fleas

 Getting rid of fleas on your dog

-First off decide on a safe, natural and effective choice of flea repellant, and combine this with an on-going flea treatment plan.
+First off I suggest you decide on a safe, natural and effective choice of flea repellant, and combine this with an on-going flea treatment plan.
 You need to be comfortable with your choice of repellant so do a bit of research on this site and settle for natural products that wont harm your pet, kids or plants.

 There is nothing like a warm bath and a massage from Mum or Dad to sooth a distressed pooch.
 In order to drown adult fleas and larvae, and to crack open cocoons and eggs, it's important to lather up with an insect repellant shampoo and leave the suds on for at least 5 minutes.
 Take advantage of this special time to stroke and massage and bond with your pet.
-After bathing, finish off with a flea repellant spray.

 Flea allergy dermatitis is the most common form of seasonal itching in pets.
 It is also one of the most common reasons that people take their pets to the vet.

 A dog that has flea allergy dermatitis is one that is extremely sensitive to flea bites.
 In fact, most dogs which suffer from dermatitis will develop signs immediately they are bitten, even if they are only bitten once or twice.

 The culprit which causes this reaction is a certain type of allergen present in flea saliva.

 In its literal sense, the word "derm" means "skin" and "itis" means "inflammation".